 - The ST-NMEA, has a three wire SeaTalk cable with bare ended wires, providing power and data to the unit.
-It needs to be connected to your existing SeaTalk network but where it connects is specific to your installation. - The SeaTalk interface was originally developed by Autohelm in the early 1990's and was included on pretty much all Autohelm and Rarmarine (and some Raytheon) products up until about 2012.
-This has resulted in lots of different products, interfaces, cable assemblies, etc. being out in the market, making it impossible for this manual to provide a definitive guide on connecting our ST-NMEA converter in every possible scenario. - In any SeaTalk network there may be a variety of devices including; instruments, an autopilot, Multi-Function Display (MFD), etc. Most devices that can be fitted outside will have a proprietary SeaTalk connector of one type or another, while most autopilot course computers and below deck devices will have screw or sprung terminals, which generally are easier to connect to. - It is recommended that you spend some time studying your SeaTalk network, to decide the best location to connect the ST-NMEA converter in to the network.
+It needs to be connected to your existing SeaTalk network but where it connects is specific to your installation. - The SeaTalk interface was originally developed by Autohelm in the early 1990's and was included on pretty much all Autohelm and Raymarine (and some Raytheon) products up until about 2012.
+This has resulted in lots of different products, interfaces, cable assemblies, etc. being out in the market, making it impossible for this manual to provide a definitive guide on connecting our ST-NMEA converter in every possible scenario. - In any SeaTalk network there may be a variety of devices including; instruments, an autopilot, Multi-Function Display (MFD), etc. Most devices that can be fitted outside will have a proprietary SeaTalk connector of one type or another, while most autopilot course computers and below deck devices will have screw or sprung terminals, which generally are easier to connect to.